adambard/learnxinyminutes-docs/awk.html.markdown

 # There is an implied loop and AWK automatically reads and parses each
 # record of each file supplied.
 Each record is split by the FS delimiter,
 # which defaults to white-space (multiple spaces,tabs count as one)
-# You cann assign FS either on the command line (-F C) or in your BEGIN
+# You can assign FS either on the command line (-F C) or in your BEGIN
 # pattern

 # One of the special patterns is BEGIN.
 The BEGIN pattern is true